SahajKaran/SahajKaran/README.md

 # Hi there, I'm Sahaj Karan👋

 ## About
 I am an energetic and ambitious third-year undergraduate student majoring in Data Science at SFU.
 I am passionate about anything that has to do with the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
-Currently, I am working on predicting house prices by combining the traditional predictor variables with the OSM (Open Street Map) data to predict house prices by amenities.
-Apart from that, I enjoy learning about anything and everything from technology to finance to mythology.
-Besides, I have interests in art, fitness, investing, and blockchain development.
-I plan to specialize as a data analyst or a data scientist in the finance sector, where my existing and ongoing knowledge of data and finance can make a difference.
+I also love to code.
+I currently have a working understadning of R, C++, C, Python and

 ## What's Going On
-- I'm currently looking for a CO-OP role in data analytics, data engineering, data science or business analytics
+- I'm currently looking for a CO-OP role in data analytics, andorid developer, software developer, data engineering, data science or business analytics
 - I'm currently learning supervised and unsupervised Machine Learning models
 - 2022 Goals:
   - Find relevant work experience